needle-tools/needle-engine-samples/package/Runtime/MXInkPenSword/README.md

-# MX Ink Pen Sword
+# Pen and Sword

+This sample demonstrates access to and usage of Logitech's MX Ink spatial stylus for Meta Quest.
+It allows for high-fidelity drawing and sketching in 3D, and replaces a controller.

+In this sample, in addition to drawing in space, you can also switch your pen for a mighty sword by flicking the pen in your wrist.

+It demonstrates access to controller data and type, and how to react to those from within a user's Avatar representation.

-## MX Ink
+## Logitech MX Ink
-Mixed Reality Stylus for Meta Quest.
-A revolutionary leap for control, creativity, and collaboration in the virtual world.

-For more information visit [the Logitech website](https://www.logitech.com/en-us/products/vr/mx-ink.html).
+For more information, visit [logitech.com](https://www.logitech.com/en-us/products/vr/mx-ink.html).

-## Exploring the Possibilities

-Leverage the distinct capabilities of MX Ink within Needle Engine using WebXR to create immersive experiences.

-This sample highlights a playful blend of writing with a pen and then all of a sudden turning it into a sword.
-Imagine how you can integrate similar interactions into your own projects.
+## Multi-User Support

+This sample supports collaboration via our built-in networking solution.
+This means that you can, for example, create awesome mixed reality recordings by simply joining the same room on two devices.